Flamefork/freefocus/README.md

 ## Changelog

+- 0.5.3 Fixed the bug when freefocus tries to focus invisible element if it's found by CSS3 directional props.
 - 0.5.2 Added `preTrigger` event.
 - 0.5.1 Added selector parameter to caching function.
 Cleaned up code a bit.
 - 0.5.0 Added support for caching focusable elements dimensions.
 Speeds up navigation on slow devices.